Karma Project Grants

 • Demonstration of Need

-• Project’s Feasibility
+• The Karma Project’s Feasibility

-• Project’s Sustainability
+• The Karma Project’s Sustainability

 • What is the potential impact of the project?